August 2020 – Immunotherapy

 By Phoebe Starr

-Using the immunotherapy Keytruda (pembrolizumab), a PD-1 inhibitor, prolongs the time without disease progression in patients with relapsed (coming back) or refractory (not responding to treatment) classical Hodgkin lymphoma compared with the current standard of therapy of Adcetris (brentuximab vedotin), an antibody–drug conjugate.
+This article discusses findings from a clinical trial showing that Keytruda prolongs the time without disease progression in patients with relapsed or refractory classical Hodgkin lymphoma compared with the current standard of therapy.